Tigers edge Reds on Cron's late homer | Sports-Games

 Votto posted five hits and three RBIs in the series.
 Prior to the game, the Reds announced that Mike Moustakas was placed on the injured list after he woke up Sunday morning feeling sick.
 It's uncertain if the veteran Moustakas, who is 4-for-8 with a homer and four RBIs in his first two games with Cincinnati, has tested positive for COVID-19.

 The news came a day after the Reds' Matt Davidson tested positive for COVID-19.
-Cincinnati outfielder Nick Senzel was also scratched before Sunday's game, but a reason was not given. --Field Level Media
+Cincinnati outfielder Nick Senzel was also scratched before Sunday's game, reportedly because he was also felling ill. --Field Level Media

 - READ MORE ON: